 When it comes to obtaining this data, there are few methods more effective than employee assessments.
 The benefits they provide are well worth the effort to implement them!

 Most employee assessments take the form of a short test, usually completed in ten to thirty minutes, and the employer receives the results.
 The results are compared to pre-defined scoring ranges established by the employer.
-This data makes it easy to analyze candidates objectively during the hiring process and can help identify tendencies or deficiencies that may not show up during the interview process.
+This data makes it easy to analyze candidates objectively during the hiring process and help identify tendencies or deficiencies that may not appear during the interview process.

 Although they use the same terminology, test-based employee assessments aren’t the same as a more general employee assessment.
 The latter is more akin to a performance evaluation, which combines objective performance metrics (often called key performance indicators or KPIs) with a more subjective evaluation of an employee’s job performance.
 While such reviews might incorporate employee development assessments to evaluate what skills an employee has gained or needs to improve upon, these tests are just one component of a more holistic evaluation process.

-However, it’s important to note that the benefits of pre-employment testing are useful beyond the hiring process.
+However, it’s important to note that pre-employment testing benefits are useful beyond the hiring process.
 The data can provide actionable insights that help leaders manage their teams more effectively over time.

 Yes.
 Most employee assessments are administered online.
 One of the benefits of pre-employment testing is that it is less vulnerable to bias.
 Rather than spending excess time and resources, employers can focus on a select group of highly qualified applicants.

 Managing a team remotely is a new challenge for leaders accustomed to overseeing employees working in a physical office.
-Remote teams have different requirements in terms of communication needs, building trust, and fostering a collaborative work environment.
-Fortunately, much of the assessment data gathered during the hiring process can be quite valuable when it comes to managing a remote workforce.
+Remote teams have different communication needs, building trust and fostering a collaborative work environment.
+Fortunately, much of the assessment data gathered during the hiring process can be quite valuable when managing a remote workforce.

 Cognitive testing provides insight into how well people learn from experience, adapt to new situations, and comprehend new concepts.
 This data can indicate which employees will function independently and which will need more hands-on direction.
 It can also reveal which employees are more likely to communicate effectively, which will be invaluable for any leaders looking for people who can take on some management-related tasks.

-Behavioral assessments, on the other hand, can provide insights into employee motivation and the best ways to manage remote employees.
+On the other hand, behavioral assessments can provide insights into employee motivation and the best ways to manage remote employees.
 This data shows how assertive an employee is, what communication styles are most effective, the pace at which they operate, and how much structure they need to perform at a high level.
 It can also identify potential sources of conflict.
-If one employee is prone to frustration and anxiety, pairing them with someone who has more aggressive tendencies could be a recipe for disaster.
+If one employee is prone to frustration and anxiety, pairing them with more aggressive tendencies could be a recipe for disaster.